The International Investigations Review: Poland

 - making public any information about the judgment handed down.

 In the event of auxiliary liability for a tax crime, the scope of liability is determined by the amount of the fine imposed on the accused.
-Essentially, fines for a fiscal crime range to 24,960,960 zlotys; these amounts change each year in line with the increase in the minimum wage.
-In ruling practice, however, it is very unusual for fines to exceed 100,000 zlotys.
+Essentially, fines for a fiscal crime can range up to 26,879,997.60 zlotys; these amounts change each year in line with the increase in the minimum wage.
+In practice, however, it is very unusual for fines to exceed 100,000 zlotys.

 iii Compliance programmes

-At present, legal provisions do not impose the obligation on business entities to implement compliance programmes; however, many firms operate such programmes.
+At present, legal provisions do not impose an obligation on business entities to implement a compliance programme; however, many firms operate such programmes.
 They are particularly common in companies with foreign capital and in the financial sector.

 The Act on Money Laundering and Terrorism Financing Prevention obliges only specific entities to appoint a compliance officer who will be responsible for supervising the appropriate application of the Act.

-Pursuant to the textbook of Best Practice of the Warsaw Stock Exchange, creating and supervising a compliance system is part of the duties of the company's management board and supervisory board.
+Pursuant to the Best Practice for GPW Listed Companies, creating and supervising a compliance system is part of the duties of the company's management board and supervisory board.

 A functioning compliance programme is helpful in cases of actions contrary to the law that harm the interests of enterprises.
 A frequent problem that arises in criminal proceedings involving crimes harming enterprises is the lack of internal regulations clearly laying down the procedures and scope of duties, as a result of which it is difficult to show the actions or omissions of the guilty party.